• Skip to content

 The tool has now been fully piloted and a three month period of data collection has taken place across the UK.
 The report has been written and publications will follow.
 The study produced baseline data on osteopathic clinical practice in the UK, including the characteristics of patients, types of presentation, management, treatments, and referral.
 Download the final project report.

 The findings have been used by GOsC to inform policy development and research strategy, for the development of revalidation and practice standards generally, and for minimising risk to patients.
 The SDC work has been developed further to produce a short form version.
-This short form version has been tested nationally and is available on the NCOR website.

 Research team